Why Attend the Conference?

 Mentoring.
 Conferees can receive guidance from their workshop leader by sending in a writing sample to the Critique Coordinator by May 1.

 Contests.
 Submit your manuscript and find out how your work competes.
 PWC offers two different contests with some pretty cool prizes!
-First prize for our advance submission Manuscript Contest, open in all 12 three-day workshop categories and evaluated by our national team of esteemed judges, is a free conference for the next year!
+First prize for our advance submission Manuscript Contest, open in all five different categories and evaluated by our national team of esteemed judges, is a free conference for the next year!
 Bring along a one-page entry for the Words on the Wall contest.

 Purchase books and pick up free publications.
 We will have a bookseller on site with books by all of our presenters—purchase one and get it signed!—as well as some giveaways to boost your freelancing career.